daizoru/node-evolve/README.md

   onComplete: (src) ->
     console.log src
 ```

+### "Machine" code generation

+This is still experimental (and not fully working), but thanks to node-cello
+it is easy to create "mutable templates" to generate parts, or complete programs
+in C language, and similar (eg. OpenCL kernels, for genetic GPGPU programming).

+See the dedicated [examples](https://github.com/daizoru/node-evolve/tree/master/examples/templates "example")  folder.

 ### More examples

 Please browse the [examples](https://github.com/daizoru/node-evolve/tree/master/examples "examples") for a comprehensive tour of features and possible use cases.